Valid Sitemap, But No Indexing

 }

-To handle scalability, you need a Sitemap Index that references multiple child sitemaps.
+To handle scalability, you need a Sitemap Index, an XML file that references multiple child sitemaps.
+This is the only reliable way to ensure all your pages get crawled and indexed.
+The recommended folder structure:

 src/app/